-At Modish, we have a curated collection of products in home decor, furniture and lighting for your modern home.
+At Modish, we have a curated collection of products in home decor, furniture for your modern home.
 Our special focus on sustainability and environment has led to a large range of wicker, bamboo, rattan and cane furniture products that are stylish and chic.
 The Modish catalogue consists of high quality, exquisite, hand-crafted or artisan made items sourced from different countries in rustic, industrial, farmhouse and vintage styles.
 We sell reputed brands like Kalalou, Artisan Living, Modway, HomArt, Zuo, Vagabond, Gold Leaf, Zodax etc.

 There is a common misconception about bamboo, rattan and wicker - many people use these terms interchangeably.
 But they all mean different things.

 - Rattan and bamboo are two different types of materials that are used in furniture making.
 Rattan is from the palm family and is a vine-like plant that cannot stand on its own, but grows with support from other sources (usually around trees).
 Bamboo is a grass that grows independently and is much stouter than rattan.
 Both species grow very fast, often up to six metres per year!
 The Philippines is one of the main producers of rattan.

 - Bamboo is hollow, but rattan is not.
 Because bamboo is hollow, it is inflexible, as any bending would snap it.
 Although bamboo is very hard, rattan is more durable than it.
 When bamboo grows, it is uniform in thickness, irrespective of how tall the plant grows.
 Rattan being a vine, becomes thicker as it grows.